peterdyson/Senior-Project/README.md

 Next problem.
 The program crashes when trying to run the overlay.
 It says that "ColorOverlay" needs to be defined as an activity in the manifest.xml file.
 When I define it as an activity, android studio says its wrong and should be defined as a class.
 Changed the startActivity to startService and it works.
 Also defined ColorOverlay as a service.
 Had to give it permission to access the rest of the phone.
 It works with a set hex value now I need to make it work with the variable.
 The color selector outputs a integer which is weird.
 I think it's supposed to be a hex string.

 In order for this to work, the value has to be in the format 0xAARRGGBB.
 Where A is the alpha value, R is red, G is green and B is blue.
 However, the value that the color selector outputs is an integer and doesn't have the 0x on the front.
 So somehow I have to put that there then assign it to a new variable.

+######May 18, 2016

+Today I should have a working project!
+All I have to do is make a the selectedColor into a global variable.
+I'm going to do that using shared preferences.
+Hopefully this will not only allow other activities to access the variable but it should also save it between startups which would be nice.